Miami Naturalization & Citizenship Attorneys

 Citizenship for Legal Permanent Residents

-If you've had your green card for a minimum of 5 years, you are eligible to apply for naturalization if you meet the following requirements:
+If you've had your green card for a minimum of five years, you may be eligible to apply for naturalization if you meet the following requirements:

 - You are 18 or older at the time of filing.